pcorey/pcorey.github.io/notes/the-long-case-for-elixir.markdown

 }
 </style>

-### Elixir is a fantastic choice for building a fast, scalable, and resilient core that is a joy to develop and maintain.
+### Elixir is a fantastic choice for building a fast, scalable, and resilient server that is a joy to develop and maintain.
 Here’s why.

-I want to acknowledge upfront that we can obviously build the core using Node (we’ve already done it!).
+I want to acknowledge upfront that we can obviously build the server using Node (we’ve already done it!).
 We can even make some big improvements over the previous version by swapping out various libraries and making a few architectural tweaks.
 At the end of the day, it will do what it needs to do.

 That said, to build a Node application that achieves the same level of resiliency, robustness, and observability as an Elixir application is a gargantuan effort, and most Node applications just never get there.
 The end result is an application that _probably_ works _most_ of the time.
 But when it doesn’t work it’s incredibly difficult to figure out why, and sometimes incredibly difficult and costly to fix.